Show Descriptions

 Fall 2011 Survey Quick Cheat Sheet (.pdf, 699 KB)

-describes the 6 series screened on September 18 2011 as
+describes the 6 series surveyed on September 18 2011 as

-candidates for regular screening; the winners are included below
+candidates for regular screening; the winning series we did not finish are

 Durarara!!

-Anime TV series screening at regular monthly Metro Anime meetings, starting
+Anime TV series screened at regular monthly Metro Anime meetings, starting

 Japanese light novel series